ISS Science for Everyone

 Communal dining, special occasion meals and other food experiences can affect emotions and general moods.
 Understanding the relationship between meals and emotions can help scientists develop recommendations for eating behaviors that elicit positive emotions.
 Understanding how specific foods affect stress also helps people choose food items that contribute to their emotional well-being.

 A total of 8 subjects are required for this investigation.
-Inflight sessions for Part A consist of a meal scheduled on FD90 (±3 days) and a second meal 10 days (±3 days) later.
-A third meal is scheduled on FD120 (±3 days) and a fourth meal 10 days (±3 days) later.
+Inflight sessions for Part A consist of a meal scheduled on FD90 (±3 days) and a second meal 7 to 14 days later.
+A third meal is scheduled on FD120 (±3 days) and a fourth meal 7 to 14 days later.
 Blood pressure and heart rate will be measured during these sessions using the Space Medicine Blood Pressure unit, which displays the BP readings, as well as the heart rate.
 These measurements along with answers to questionnaires are entered into the data collection form in the Data Collection Tool (DCT).
 Salivary cortisol is collected using HRF Saliva Session Packs, and is stored in MELFI until return to earth.
-Inflight sessions for Part B consist of three meals close to mid mission (after FD 60) and 3 meals late in the mission, along with questionnaires using the DCT.
-Inflight sessions for Part C are scheduled on days that crewmembers must perform commonly disliked tasks that were identified pre-flight and will be accompanied by questionnaires.
+Inflight sessions for Part B consist of three meals early in the mission (after FD 30) and 3 meals later in the mission (between FD90 and R-30), along with questionnaires using the DCT.
+Inflight sessions for Part C are scheduled on days that crew members must perform commonly disliked tasks that were identified pre-flight and will be accompanied by questionnaires.

-The first session is scheduled on FD90 (±3 days), and the second session 10 days (±3 days) later.
-The third is scheduled on FD120 (±3 days), and the fourth 10 days (±3 days) later.
-By completing the Mood Questionnaire along with the amount of each food eaten, the crewmember’s stress levels, moods, consumption, and meal satisfaction can be compared before and after a meal on each of the four days.
+The first session is scheduled on FD90 (±3 days), and the second session 7 to 14 days later.
+The third is scheduled on FD120 (±3 days), and the fourth 7 to 14 days later.
+By completing the Mood Questionnaire along with the amount of each food eaten, the crew member’s stress levels, moods, consumption, and meal satisfaction can be compared before and after a meal on each of the four days.
 The questionnaires are accessed via the Data Collection Tool (DCT).
 Additionally, blood pressure and heart rate are measured using the Space Medicine Blood Pressure unit, which displays the BP readings, as well as the heart rate.
 The measurements are entered on the data collection form in the DCT.
 Salivary cortisol is collected prior to eating, and then again 30 minutes after eating, using HRF Saliva Session Packs.
 They are then stored in MELFI until return to earth.

-Part B - Prepackaged Foods: Based on responses to the preflight questionnaire six special meals are prepared for the crewmembers.
+Part B - Prepackaged Foods: Based on responses to the preflight questionnaire six special meals are prepared for the crew members.
 The six meals are divided into two sets of three, and all meals in each set are identical.
-For each set one meal is eaten alone, one with others, and one on a special day (e.g., crewmember’s birthday, Super Bowl, etc.) with others.
-One set of meals is eaten close to mid-mission and after FD 60, and the other set towards the end of the mission.
-Matching meals should not occur more often than once every 11-17 days (i.e., three meals separated by 11-17 days mid-mission, and three meals separated by 11-17 days towards the end of the mission).
-The crewmember’s mood, meal consumption, and meal satisfaction are compared before, and immediately after, the meal each day.
+For each set one meal is eaten alone, one with others, and one on a special day (e.g., crew member’s birthday, Super Bowl, etc.) with others.
+One set of meals is eaten early in the mission (after FD 30), and the other set later in the mission (between FD90 and R-30).
+Matching meals should not occur more often than once every 11-17 days (i.e., three meals separated by 11-17 days early in the mission, and three meals separated by 11-17 days later in the mission) and the two sets of meals must also be separated by at least 11 to 17 days.
+The crew member’s mood, meal consumption, and meal satisfaction are compared before, and immediately after, the meal each day.
 The same questionnaires used for Part A - Menu Choice are used for Part B - Prepackaged Foods.

 Part C - Snack Food: This study utilizes negative moods that ‘naturally’ occur in space.
-During the pre-flight session, crewmembers list comfort and neutral foods, as well as tasks that they are commonly required to do in flight that they feel put them in a generally negative mood.
-The study has a flexible schedule and is conducted on days when the crewmembers have to do one of the tasks that they listed on the pre-flight questionnaire as generally putting them in a negative mood.
+During the pre-flight session, crew members list comfort and neutral foods, as well as tasks that they are commonly required to do in flight that they feel put them in a generally negative mood.
+The study has a flexible schedule (performed any time after FD30 with no more than one session on a single day) and is conducted on days when the crew members have to do one of the tasks that they listed on the pre-flight questionnaire as generally putting them in a negative mood.